USS Hornet (CV-12): Operation Ten-Go

 Halsey and McCain reassumed command and the task force resumed its former designation as TF 38 on 27–28 May, after the pace of aerial combat had slowed down.
 Bad weather forced the cancellation of air support over Okinawa on 30 May and on 1–3 June.
 Clark was able to refuel on the following day, despite worsening weather.
 He took his ships eastwards, hoping to avoid the developing typhoon to his southwest.
 Halsey, however, ordered him to steer northwestwards shortly after midnight on the 5th to position his ships for the planned airstrikes on Kyushu, which put TG 38.1 right into the path of the typhoon.
 Despite multiple requests to alter course to avoid the eye of the typhoon, the task group entered the eyewall region, where the most violent weather in a typhoon is located, around dawn when Clark was finally granted the freedom to maneuver.
 Shortly afterwards a massive wave crashed down on Hornet's bow which collapsed some 25 ft of her forward flight deck.
 Not long afterwards the same thing happened to Bennington and the bow was ripped off the heavy cruiser Pittsburgh.
 Only six men were killed during the storm, but 76 airplanes were destroyed or lost overboard and 70 were damaged.
-Both Hornet and Bennington were unable to launch their aircraft over the bow, as was proved when a Marine Vought F4U Corsair was flown off Hornet and almost immediately flipped over and spun into the sea.
+Both Hornet and Bennington were unable to launch their aircraft over the bow, which was unfortunately confirmed when a Marine Vought F4U Corsair attempted to fly off Hornet, but almost immediately flipped over and spun into the sea upon takeoff.

 Clark ordered that the damaged sisters steam backwards at 18 kn and launch their aircraft over the stern on 7 June as they provided the CAP over the task group.
 He detached Bennington for repairs the next day while Hornet's aircraft participated in the attack on Kanoya Air Field.
 On 9 April, McCain had Clark's aircraft demonstrate the effectiveness of napalm bombs on the coastal defenses of Okidaitōjima, southeast of Okinawa.
 The following day, his planes spotted for three battleships as they bombarded Minamidaitōjima.
 After arriving in Leyte on 13 June, Clark relinquished command of the task group and Hornet was ordered home for repairs, arriving in San Francisco on 7 July.
 Hornet earned seven battle stars and the Presidential Unit Citation for her service in the war.